carlosrobles/gs_tech_test_for_smd/README.md

 ## Decisions/Assumptions
 * if the item index is odd, it goes to partner
 * Main warehouse(MWH) and partner have access to orders.
-* If the traffic is organic, then all items goes to MWH
+* If partner cookie is invalid or not set, then all items goes to MWH

 ## List of tasks
 `TODO`